bbzaffari/purecpp_sp/README.md

     ```bash
     source venv/bin/activate
     ```
-This practice minimizes conflicts between global packages and project-specific requirements.
-Use the steps below to create and activate the virtual environment.
+*This practice minimizes conflicts between global packages and project-specific requirements.
+Use the steps below to create and activate the virtual environment.*

 ```bash
 chmod +x installers/*.sh
 ./installers/env_config.sh
 ```
-*Install FAISS, PyTorch, configure Conan, and install python essential packages*
+*This install python essential package, libtorch, FAISS, and configure Conan*

 ---